LED bulbs use 75% less energy than incandescent bulbs — DOE

 • Water restrictions are tightening.

-• An AWG gives you Water Sovereignty.
+• An AWG gives you Water Resilience.
 No one can turn off the air.
 As long as the sun shines, your family has drinking water.

 Part 3: The Economics and ROI